haleigh-ziebol/forager-app/README.md

     AWS_SECRET_ACCESS_KEY='ENTER YOUR AWS SECRET ACCESS KEY HERE' AWS_REGION='ENTER AWS REGION'
    ```
 5. Set up a database called `forager-app` and create the 7 tables as instructed in the database.sql file.
+Table data can be found [here] (https://tinyurl.com/forager-table-data).

 6. Start the server by running the following command in your terminal
    ```sh
    npm run server